 Other suggestions to help avoid litter box issues

 Here are some other things that can help satisfy your cats’ natural instincts and reduce litter box problems:

-- Each cat needs something to identify as his or her own: a big bed, a pod, shelves up high.
+- Each cat needs something to identify as their own: a big bed, a pod, or shelves up high, for example.
 These things give them more territory to “own” all over the house and therefore more territorial confidence.
-If they don’t have anything to call their own, they may respond by eliminating inappropriately.
+If they don’t have anything to call their own, they might respond by eliminating inappropriately.

-- Cover windows from which they could be seeing other cats outdoors or something else that’s causing them stress.
+- Cover windows from which they might be seeing other cats outdoors or something else that’s causing them stress.

 - Corrugated cardboard objects are scent-soakers.
 Get a bunch of them so that each cat can rub on them, scratch and claw them, and mark them with their scent.
 Put them at room entrances to make it a neutral territory.

 - Purchase Feliway, a synthetic pheromone developed to mimic the natural comforting facial pheromone secreted by cats.
 A mother cat secretes this pheromone to calm her young, and cats rub their faces or scratch their claws to leave this pheromone on surfaces.
 When cats sense the pheromone’s presence in areas around their home, they are less likely to urinate on or scratch those areas.

 - Inappropriate elimination is sometimes due to separation anxiety.
 Designate a certain blanket as the one that you put on your lap or shoulders when you watch TV or read.
 Then leave the blanket in a place where the cat likes to hang out when you leave the house.

 Cat behavior can be quite complex.
 If you'd like to know more, the following books can be very helpful: